barneygale/pathlib-abc/docs/api.rst

    .. method:: write_text(data, encoding=None, errors=None, newline=None)

       Write the given text data to the path, and return the number of bytes written.
-The default implementation calls :meth:`!__open_r__` if it exists, falling back to :meth:`__open_wb__`.
+The default implementation calls :meth:`!__open_w__` if it exists, falling back to :meth:`__open_wb__`.

    .. method:: _copy_from(source, *, follow_symlinks=True)

       Copy the path from the given source, which should be an instance of :class:`ReadablePath`.
-The default implementation calls
+The default implementation uses
-      :meth:`ReadablePath.info` to establish the type of the source path.
+      :attr:`ReadablePath.info` to establish the type of the source path.
 It uses :meth:`~ReadablePath.__open_rb__` and :meth:`__open_wb__` to copy
       regular files; :meth:`~ReadablePath.iterdir` and :meth:`mkdir` to copy directories; and :meth:`~ReadablePath.readlink` and :meth:`symlink_to`